 Pursuant to Executive Order 161, no State entity, as defined by the Executive Order, is permitted to ask, or mandate, in any form, that an applicant for employment provide his or her current compensation, or any prior compensation history, until such time as the applicant is extended a conditional offer of employment with compensation.
 If such information has been requested from you before such time, please contact the Governor's Office of Employee Relations at (518) 474-6988 or via email at [email protected].

 Binghamton University is a tobacco-free campus effective August 1, 2017.

-Interested candidates should submit applications, including a cover letter, full curriculum vitae, and names and contact information of three professional references to Binghamton University Interview Exchange.
-The Decker School of Nursing is committed to the goal of building a diverse and inclusive teaching and working environment.
-Please submit your application by July 11, 2021.
+Interested candidates should submit applications, including a cover letter, full curriculum vitae, and names and contact information of two professional references to Binghamton University Interview Exchange.
+Application review will begin as soon as possible and remain open until the positions are filled.